Self and Community: Exploring the Anatomy of Modern Society

 (Professional Term 5, 2018)

 Approximately 25 hours

 *Current ACU students are not required to attend community engagement activities (approximately 13 contact hours)

-This unit would appeal to all students who are interested in building a more just world where all people are better enabled to flourish and reach their full potential.
+This unit would appeal to all students interested in building a more just world where all human persons are better enabled to flourish and reach their full potential.
 It crosses many disciplinary boundaries and is relevant in numerous courses, including law, human rights, business, health sciences, education, the arts, social work, international development, psychology and communication.

 On successful completion of this unit students should be able to:

-- Describe coherently in writing the principles of Catholic Social Thought (CST), and through a personal written commentary on each one, explain that the concepts of 'self' and 'community' are interrelated.
+Describe coherently in writing the principles of Catholic Social Thought (CST), and through a personal written commentary on each one, explain how the concepts of 'self' and 'community' are interrelated.

-- Analyse and evaluate the principles of CST in order to write an argument that shows how issues relating to the dignity of the human person and the realisation of the common good may be addressed by students in their professional practice (ie. the degree program you are studying) now and in the future.
+Analyse and evaluate the principles of CST in order to write an argument that shows how issues relating to the dignity of the human person and the realisation of the common good may be addressed by you in your professional practice (ie. the degree program you are studying) now and in the future.